aiidateam/aiida-firecrest/README.md

 ### Current Issues

-Simple calculations are now running successfully [in the tests](tests/test_calculation.py), however, there are still some critical issues, before this could be production ready:
+Calculations are now running successfully, however, there are still issues regarding efficency, Could be improved:

-1. Currently uploading via firecrest changes `_aiidasubmit.sh` to `aiidasubmit.sh` 😱 ([see #191](https://github.com/eth-cscs/firecrest/issues/191)), so `metadata.options.submit_script_filename` should be set to this.

-2. Handling of large (>5Mb) file uploads/downloads needs to be improved

-3. Handling of the client secret, which should likely not be stored in the database

-4. Monitoring / management of API request rates could to be improved
+1. Monitoring / management of API request rates could to be improved.
+Currently it leaves it to hand of PyFirecREST.

 ## Development